Intelligence Directorate (Cuba): Nicaragua

-Beginning in 1967 the DI had begun to establish ties with various Nicaraguan revolutionary organizations.
+Beginning in 1967, the DI had begun to establish ties with various Nicaraguan revolutionary organizations.
 The Soviets were upset at what they saw as Cuba upstaging the KGB in Nicaragua.
-By 1970 the DI had managed to train hundreds of Sandinista guerrilla leaders and had vast influence over the organization.
-In 1969 the DI had financed and organized an operation to free the jailed Sandinistan leader Carlos Fonseca from his prison in Costa Rica.
+By 1970, the DI had managed to train hundreds of Sandinista guerrilla leaders and had vast influence over the organization.
+In 1969, the DI had financed and organized an operation to free the jailed Sandinistan leader, Carlos Fonseca, from his prison in Costa Rica.
 Fonseca was captured shortly after the jail break, but after a plane carrying executives from the United Fruit Company was hijacked by the Sandinista National Liberation Front (FSLN), he was freed and allowed to travel to Cuba.

-DI chief Manuel Piñeiro commented that "of all the countries in Latin America, the most active work being carried out by us is in Nicaragua."
+DI chief Manuel Piñeiro commented that "of all the countries in Latin America, the most active work being carried out by us is in Nicaragua".

-The DI, with Fidel Castro's personal blessing, also collaborated with the FSLN on the botched assassination attempt of Turner B. Shelton, the U.S. ambassador in Managua and a close friend to the Somoza family.
+The DI, with Fidel Castro's personal blessing, also collaborated with the FSLN on the botched assassination attempt of Turner B. Shelton, the US ambassador in Managua and a close friend to the Somoza family.
 The FSLN managed to secure several hostages, exchanging them for safe passage to Cuba and a $1 million ransom.
 After the successful ousting of Anastasio Somoza, DI involvement in the new Sandinista government expanded rapidly.
-An early indication of the central role that the DI would play in the Cuban–Nicaraguan relationship a meeting in Havana on 27 July 1979, at which diplomatic ties between the two countries were re-established after over 25 years.
+An early indication of the central role that the DI would play in the Cuban–Nicaraguan relationship was a meeting in Havana on 27 July 1979, at which diplomatic ties between the two countries were re-established after over 25 years.
 Julián López Díaz, a prominent DI agent, was named ambassador to Nicaragua.

-Cuban military and DI advisers initially brought in during the Sandinistan insurgency, would swell to over 2,500 and operated at all levels of the new Nicaraguan government.
+Cuban military and DI advisers initially brought in, during the Sandinistan insurgency, would swell to over 2,500 and operated at all levels of the new Nicaraguan government.
 Sandinista defector Álvaro Baldizón confirmed that Cuban influence in Nicaragua's Interior Ministry (MINT) was more extensive than was widely believed at the time, and Cuban "advice" and "observations" were treated as though they were orders.